Nozbe/NoOffice.org/_book/meetings.md

 > Everyone has to do their homework.
 Everyone assisting the meeting has to read and digest the documentation prepared before the meeting.

-Famously Jeff Bezos before each meeting is doing something similar.[^2] Before they start talking, everyone reads the documentation in complete silence and only when everyone has read it, they start to discuss topics.
+Famously Jeff Bezos before each meeting is doing something similar.[^2] Before they start talking, everyone reads the documentation in complete silence and only once everyone has read it, they start to discuss topics.

 It's a good first step, but we take it to a whole new level.
-I need more time to form an opinion, so I prefer to read the documentation a few hours before the meeting to really think things through.
+I personally need more time to form an opinion, so I prefer to read the documentation a few hours before the meeting to really think things through.

 As discussed in Chapter 5 about writing stuff down, we use a collaborative documentation app so we can comment on each and every paragraph of a written text.
 This way very often there's a "meeting before the meeting" where we exchange comments about certain parts of the documentation hours before the meeting.
 This makes our real-time meeting so much more efficient.
-We've already argued the main points in the comments by then, so let's focus on the last bits now that we're all live in the same virtual room.
+We've already argued the main points in the comments by then, so once the meeting starts we focus on the last bits now that we're all live in the same virtual room.

 Of course for that to happen, the documentation has to be prepared in advance.
 Our rule of thumb is that the topics must be written up until the evening the day before the meeting.